michellesu1/Character-Count/README.md

    uvicorn main:app --reload
    ```
 3. Install Node.js.
-4. In a new terminal window, install the required packages for the frontend server and create a React App.
+4. In a new terminal window, install the required packages for the frontend and create a React App.
    ```shell
    cd frontend
    npm install axios react